- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 See and do in Kuala Lumpur

 Expats will never be short of things to see and do in Kuala Lumpur.
-A true blend of East and West, and both traditional and modern, the city boasts everything from fascinating museums and religious sites to tropical gardens, and weekends are sure to be jam-packed with exciting activities and excursions within the city and the wider Klang Valley.
+A true blend of East and West, and both traditional and modern, the city boasts everything from fascinating museums and religious sites to tropical gardens.
+Weekends are sure to be jam-packed with exciting activities and excursions within the city and the wider Klang Valley.
 Below are some of the most popular sightseeing spots in Kuala Lumpur.

 The National Museum